makrai/notes/becker17-multiling-emo.md

 # Abstract

-* emotion mining broadening the potential market already proven for opinion min
+* emotion mining broadening the market already proven for opinion mining
 * we apply Multilingual Sentiment Analysis to emotions
-* experiments involving machine translations over corpora originally written in two languages
+* experiments involving machine translations trained over corpora originally written in two languages
 * Our experimental framework assesses variations on
   * the language of the original text and its translations;
   * strategies to combine multiple languages to overcome losses due to translat
   * options for data pre-processing